Last updated on August 31st, 2022 at 09:27 am

 Instructions

 - Place the Portobello mushrooms, whole, on the lined tray and drizzle with a little olive oil and a pinch of sea salt.
-Pop in the oven to roast for around 12 minutes.
+Pop in the oven to roast for around 12 minutes or until tender.

 - Add the drained black beans to a large bowl and mash them with a fork to break some of the beans up.
 This should only take about 10 to 15 seconds.
 Don't go overboard.